erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 It is interesting to note that only a small proportion of the very many possible polypeptide chains are naturally occurring proteins.
 Computationally, this is unsurprising.

 The twenty naturally occuring amino acids all have the common elements shown in Figure 2.
 The varying parts are called **sidechains**; the two carbons and the nitrogen in the core are sometimes called the **backbone**.
 Peptide bonds link together the backbones of a sequence of amino acids.
-That link can be characterized as having two degrees of rotational freedom, the phi ($ \phi $) and psi ($ \psi $) angles (although from the point of view of physics this is a drastic simplification, in most biological contexts it is valid).
-The conformation of a protein backbone (i.e. its shape when folded) can be adequately described as a series of $ \phi/\psi $ angles, although it is also possible to represent the shape using the Cartesian coordinates ([kɑ:ˈti:ziən], 笛卡尔坐标系) of the central backbone atom (the alpha carbon, written $ C\alpha $), or using various other representational schemes (see, e.g., Hunter or Zhang & Waltz in this volume).
+That link can be characterized as having two degrees of rotational freedom, the phi ($\phi$) and psi ($\psi$) angles (although from the point of view of physics this is a drastic simplification, in most biological contexts it is valid).
+The conformation of a protein backbone (i.e. its shape when folded) can be adequately described as a series of $\phi/\psi$ angles, although it is also possible to represent the shape using the Cartesian coordinates ([kɑ:ˈti:ziən], 笛卡尔坐标系) of the central backbone atom (the alpha carbon, written $C\alpha$), or using various other representational schemes (see, e.g., Hunter or Zhang & Waltz in this volume).

 Exactly how the properties of the amino acids in the primary structure of a protein interact to determine the protein’s ultimate conformation remains unknown.
 The chemical properties of the individual amino acids, however, are known with great precision.
 These properties form the basis for many representations of amino acids, e.g. in programs attempting to predict structure from sequence.
 Here is a brief summary of some of them: